 RK: In people who don’t have symptoms, how do they know that they have nerve damage?

-RK: So prevention is clearly important, like you mentioned in terms of keeping your blood sugars at target, whatever those individual as targets are that you discuss with your health care provider.
+RK: So prevention is clearly important, like you mentioned, in terms of keeping your blood sugars at target, whatever those individualized targets are that you discuss with your health care provider.
 But once the damage occurs, one of the things I often hear from patients is that when their blood sugars are high, they feel the neuropathy symptoms more.
 Is that something that you often see and why is that?

 GL: That’s certainly possible.
 As we mentioned, there are a number of different ways that having high blood sugar directly affects the nerves.
 One of the ways that I mentioned is that it can cause swelling in the nerve.
 There are some changes in fluid shifts that can happen if your blood sugars are really high.
 And one of those is you can have volume changes within the nerve itself.
 It makes perfect sense that if your sugar is really high, you feel your sugar go up, then it could be as a result of some of those fluid shifts.
 It is certainly possible that there are patients who are sure that their sugar was actually getting high just from the increase in pain.
 And of course, other ways that sugar affects pain in that if you’re in taking a lot of sugar, it causes a pro-inflammatory state.
 And it’s inflammation itself causes the release of a lot of other factors that can worsen pain.
 That’s certainly something that can happen, and I’m sure there are many other reasons for that.

 RK: I fully agree with you.
 Prevention is so important, especially when you can’t really reverse these complications once they have occurred.
-Prevention is critical to prevent them from happening in the first place.
-Now you mentioned how neuropathy peripheral neuropathy is often length-dependent… that it affects the long nerves first and really we often see it in the toes and we often ask about numbness and tingling in the toes and maybe it’ll go up to the ankles and knees and then it takes a while before it could impact the hands, is that right?
+Prevention is critical to preventing them from happening in the first place.
+Now you mentioned how peripheral neuropathy is often length-dependent [and] that it affects the long nerves first.
+Really, we often see it in the toes, and we often ask about numbness and tingling in the toes, and maybe it’ll go up to the ankles and knees, and then it takes a while before it could impact the hands.
+Is that right?
 Or when might you start seeing symptoms in the hands?

-GL: That is correct.
-And that’s a really good point.
+GL: That is correct, and that’s a really good point.
 Typically, just as a rule of thumb, usually people don’t start to get involvement in the hands until the neuropathy has reached the level of the knees or so.
-But if you’re someone who comes in and says “I have neuropathy in my hands and in my feet” but in your feet, it’s really only up to maybe your ankles or maybe just your lower shin, then I have to think about whether or not this is actually diabetic peripheral neuropathy and whether there is some other neuropathy at play.
+But if you’re someone who comes in and says, “I have neuropathy in my hands and in my feet,” but in your feet, it’s really only up to maybe your ankles or maybe just your lower shin, then I have to think about whether or not this is actually diabetic peripheral neuropathy and whether there is some other neuropathy at play.
 And there are lots of other common neuropathies that can be screened for as needed.
-It’s really too long to list the kind of detail here, but typically, you can get symptoms in your hands, but it’s typically not until the neuropathy in your feet is usually reached the level of the knees or lower thighs.
+It’s really too long to list the kind of detail here, but typically, you can get symptoms in your hands, but it’s typically not until the neuropathy in your feet has usually reached the level of the knees or lower thighs.

 RK: And, as we talked about, people with diabetes are at a higher risk of neuropathy that with optimal blood glucose control can prevent that from occurring.
 If neuropathy does occur, what does it feel like?
 What are the symptoms that people should be aware of?

 GL: All sensory nerves are not equal.
 So there are some differences in sensory nerves.
 Typically, when we’re talking about neuropathies, we make a distinction between symptoms that result from damage to large sensory nerves and symptoms that come from damage to smaller sensory nerves.
-So typically in diabetic neuropathy, the larger nerves are affected first, although that’s not always the case.
-There are exceptions to that.
-About 25% of cases, you get small nerve damage and symptoms first.
+So typically, in diabetic neuropathy, the larger nerves are affected first, although that’s not always the case.
+There are exceptions to that; in about 25% of cases, you get small nerve damage and symptoms first.
 Typically, if you have large nerve damage, those symptoms are a little different.
-Those are typically things like numbness in the feet, trouble with balance… some patients might describe some difficulty knowing where their feet are in space.
+Those are typically things like numbness in the feet or trouble with balance; some patients might describe some difficulty knowing where their feet are in space.
 And these large sensory nerve symptoms can cause falls, which can be a pretty significant source of morbidity and mortality.
-Those aren’t typically the symptoms, though that push people to come and see me.
-Typically, the symptoms that tend to be more bothersome/more troublesome, are the damage to the smaller sensory nerves.
-Patients describe that pain as burning, prickling, pins and needles, [and] sometimes shocking pain.
+Those aren’t typically the symptoms, though, that push people to come and see me.
+Typically, the symptoms that tend to be more bothersome or troublesome are the damage to the smaller sensory nerves.
+Patients describe that pain as burning, prickling, pins and needles, and sometimes shocking pain.
 And those are the symptoms that typically motivate people to seek further care.
 You can develop things like hyperalgesia.
-If I was to stick you with a small pin, it would hurt but you wouldn’t jump out of your chair per se.
-But in someone with diabetic neuropathy in their feet, if I stuck them with that small pin, they might try and kick me because there’s an exaggerated pain response.
-So that’s something we call hyperalgesia that tend to take place as a result of that small sensory fiber damage.
-There’s also allogenia.
-People with diabetic neuropathy can have problems with things such as just putting on socks or just laying comfortably in bed, sometimes just moving the sheets over their feet are enough to cause significant pain.
-When you have what we call a non-painful stimulus that’s causing significant pain, that’s what we refer to as alobenia.
+If I were to stick you with a small pin, it would hurt, but you wouldn’t jump out of your chair per se.
+But for someone with diabetic neuropathy in their feet, if I stuck them with that small pin, they might try and kick me because there’s an exaggerated pain response.
+So that’s something we call hyperalgesia, that tends to take place as a result of that small sensory fiber damage.
+There’s also allodynia.
+People with diabetic neuropathy can have problems with things such as just putting on socks or just lying comfortably in bed; sometimes just moving the sheets over their feet is enough to cause significant pain.
+When you have what we call a non-painful stimulus that’s causing significant pain, that’s what we refer to as allodynia.
 People with diabetic neuropathy can develop that as well.
 Those are some of the common signs and symptoms that we see in patients with diabetic peripheral neuropathy.

-GL: Yeah, typically in patients with diabetic neuropathy, most of them get large fiber symptoms first.
-Those would be the things that you describe the numbness, the trouble with balance [and] stumbling.
-It’s really only about 25% of patients who get those small fiber symptoms that sharp, burning pain first.
-So it is entirely possible to have the large fiber symptoms that numbness and stuff that we just talked about without having the small fiber symptoms.
+GL: Yeah, typically, in patients with diabetic neuropathy, most of them get large fiber symptoms first.
+Those would be the things that you described: the numbness; the trouble with balance; the stumbling.
+It’s really only about 25% of patients who get those small fiber symptoms—sharp, burning pain—first.
+So it is entirely possible to have the large fiber symptoms—numbness and stuff—without having the small fiber symptoms.
 That is totally possible, and it’s something that occurs fairly frequently.

 RK: Now, we talked about blood glucose management being important.
 What about other factors such as blood pressure and cholesterol.
 Do those impacted development of neuropathy or not much?

-RK: I guess one of the other questions that often comes up in clinic is how would (from an examination) [know] that someone has neuropathy?
-It seems like some of these symptoms such as the numbness, or sometimes you can stub your toe, and it might be numb and sometimes it can be difficult to differentiate small trauma, for instance, from symptoms that might be worrisome for neuropathy.
+RK: I guess one of the other questions that often comes up in clinics is: How would [you], from an examination, identify that someone has neuropathy?
+It seems like some of these symptoms, such as numbness, or sometimes you can stub your toe, and it might be numb, and sometimes it can be difficult to differentiate small trauma, for instance, from symptoms that might be worrisome for neuropathy.
 What might be the telltale signs that you see on exam that help you figure out if it’s from diabetic peripheral neuropathy?

 RK: And I know in clinic, we often do the mono filament test, which probably in your neuropathy clinic, you do in much more detail.
 How helpful is that in detecting peripheral neuropathy?

 GL: Yeah, it can be helpful, right?
-As you mentioned, those large fiber symptoms typically develop before you start to get the real pain.
+As you mentioned, those large-fiber symptoms typically develop before you start to get the real pain.
 Now, in my context, as a pain physician, I’m not racing too many patients who just have the large fiber symptoms.
 Typically, I’m getting people who have the pain itself.
 It’s already advanced to a point sufficient to really cause that pain.
-But certainly, yes, testing with with a monofilament is an important part of a well-rounded physical exam, especially again, if you’re not sure that the symptoms are being caused by diabetes.
+But certainly, yes, testing with a monofilament is an important part of a well-rounded physical exam, especially again if you’re not sure that the symptoms are being caused by diabetes.
 You know you really want to sort of be sure that you’re not missing something else, right?
-There are lots of other things, people who have had cancer, or sometimes chemotherapy causes symptoms and HIV or Lyme disease or syphilis… there’s so many other causes of neuropathy.
-Again, it is important to really kind of taking a look at the whole picture and making sure that all the pieces fit.
+There are lots of other things: people who have had cancer, or sometimes chemotherapy causes symptoms, and HIV, Lyme disease, or syphilis.
+There are so many other causes of neuropathy.
+Again, it is important—really taking a look at the whole picture and making sure that all the pieces fit.

-RK: In the monofilament task, could you just briefly explain what that is, and what it tests?
+RK: And the monofilament task, could you just briefly explain what that is, and what it tests?

 GL: Well, that’s a test for sensation.
-Typically, when I’m checking sensation in the feet, I typically will test by dermatome.
-So usually three major dermatomes: l 405.
-S, one in the fetal test.
-I’ll test along the inside of the ankle, I’ll test out to the great toe or your big toes, and I’ll also test along the heels.
-What’s important when you’re when you’re checking with a monofilament [is] not just to ask, “What do you feel?”
+Typically, when I’m checking sensation in the feet, I typically will test by dermatomes.
+So usually three major dermatomes: L4, L5, and S1 on the feet, I’ll test along the inside of the ankle, I’ll test out to the great toe or your big toes, and I’ll also test along the heels.
+What’s important when you’re checking with a monofilament is not just to ask, “What do you feel?”
 But you’re also comparing side-to-side, right?
-Because as I mentioned, typically in diabetic neuropathy, it’s symmetric.
-It’s not always the case.
-Sometimes you can have a mono-neuropathy, which just means that one particular nerves involved.
-[It’s] less common, but certainly possible.
+Because, as I mentioned, typically in diabetic neuropathy, it’s symmetric.
+It’s not always the case; sometimes you can have a mono-neuropathy, which just means that one particular nerve is involved.
+It’s less common but certainly possible.
 But yes, typically with the monofilament test, we’re testing in a few different dermatomes just to ensure that it’s really sort of symmetric and kind of even, and not really limited to the distribution of one nerve.
-And then we’re comparing side-to-side, because the defining should be symmetric.
+And then we’re comparing side-to-side, because the definition should be symmetric.

-RK: And this is a filament that we apply to the foot at different pressures to see if the individual feels, as you mentioned, in different areas of the foot to see if it’s symmetric on both sides of the feet, but also, it gives us a window into which nerve might be damaged.
+RK: And this is a filament that we apply to the foot at different pressures to see if the individual feels, as you mentioned, in different areas of the foot to see if it’s symmetric on both sides of the feet, but it also gives us a window into which nerve might be damaged.
 And I know for us in the diabetes clinics, it’s a very simple task that we can do just to get a first look into whether there might be this loss of protective sensation, which we know is important, particularly for the development of ulcers and that kind of thing to prevent.
 So it’s a task that I find very useful, and I appreciate you sharing how you’ve used it in your practice as well.
-Inspection of feet, but that’s something that we often tell our patients with or without neuropathy to do routinely, is that a simple thing that people can do to help or do you think that… what’s the utility of inspecting feet in people with diabetes?
+Inspection of feet—that’s something that we often tell our patients with or without neuropathy to do routinely.
+Is that a simple thing that people can do to help, or do you think that… What’s the utility of inspecting the feet of people with diabetes?

 GL: Yeah, that’s certainly an important part of, I think, good global diabetic care, right?
 Particularly if you are someone who has diabetic neuropathy, if there’s a small cut or anything that looks out of place, you definitely want to be able to catch it early before it develops into something more serious.
-And I certainly seen lots of patients who unfortunately have had amputations just because there was something that they missed.
+And I have certainly seen lots of patients who, unfortunately, have had amputations just because there was something that they missed.
 They just didn’t feel it because of the neuropathy.
 And certainly, I’m not a podiatrist.
-But I certainly whenever the patients come in, always have them take off their shoes and socks even if I’ve examined their feet before just to see if between the last time I saw you and this time I saw you, anything looks concerning or out of place.
+But I certainly, whenever the patients come in, always have them take off their shoes and socks, even if I’ve examined their feet before, just to see if, between the last time I saw you and this time I saw you, anything looks concerning or out of place.
 Yes, certainly good foot care is a really important part of diabetes management.

 RK: That’s interesting that there are many different options for medicines to use by mouth (oral medications) and great to know that they can all be helpful in different circumstances.
 You mentioned the topical medications, the ones that are applied to the skin as well.
 Could you tell us a little bit more about those?

-GL: Sure, typically, one of the topical agents I’ll recommend initially replaces tries really topical lidocaine which it’s available over-the-counter.
-But there are lots of good studies that showed that topical lidocaine can be effective for helping to manage the symptoms.
+GL: Sure, typically, one of the topical agents I’ll recommend initially for patients to try is really topical lidocaine, which is available over the counter.
+But there are lots of good studies that show that topical lidocaine can be effective for helping to manage the symptoms.
 And in some cases, it might be comparable, you know, to the efficacy of some of the oral medications.
-It’s a good option for people who, unfortunately, sometimes with the anticonvulsants people complain of things like sedation, fatigue… it just don’t feel like themselves.
-Sometimes it can sort of help those people who are struggling with those side effects.
-It still kind of get some relief.
-So topical lidocaine is a great option.
-Another great option is topical capsaicin.
+It’s a good option for people who, unfortunately, sometimes with the anticonvulsants people complain of things like sedation, fatigue, or they just don’t feel like themselves.
+Sometimes it can sort of help those people who are struggling with those side effects to still kind of get some relief.
+So topical lidocaine is a great option; another great option is topical capsaicin.
 Capsaicin is the stuff that makes peppers spicy.
-Actually, a fun fact… the Nobel Prize in Medicine last year was awarded to the scientists who helped identify the ion channels that the capsaicin binds.
-So we have a few different ways of applying it.
-There are over-the-counter capsaicin creams, maybe even 1% or 2%, that can be helpful.
-We’re currently right now at Bayview getting ready to offer a 8% topical capsaicin patch which studies have shown that with repeated treatments can actually really make a significant change in the amount of pain relief a patient gets.
-So that’s a treatment that has to be done at the clinic in a monitored setting because 8% percent was pretty strong, and you don’t want patients touching their eyes or other mucous membranes after you’ve touched it.
+Actually, a fun fact: the Nobel Prize in Medicine last year was awarded to the scientists who helped identify the ion channels that capsaicin binds.
+So we have a few different ways of applying it: There are over-the-counter capsaicin creams, maybe even 1% or 2%, that can be helpful; we’re currently right now at Bayview getting ready to offer an 8% topical capsaicin patch, which studies have shown that with repeated treatments can actually really make a significant change in the amount of pain relief a patient gets.
+So that’s a treatment that has to be done at the clinic in a monitored setting because 8% was pretty strong, and you don’t want patients touching their eyes or other mucous membranes after you’ve touched it.
 It’s something that we apply in the clinic.
-But it’s another topical option that can again doesn’t have systemic side effects that will make you sleepy or tired.
-But it can also really sort of help move the needle in pain relief.
+But it’s another topical option that can be given and doesn’t have systemic side effects that will make you sleepy or tired.
+But it can also really sort of help move the needle on pain relief.

 RK: Well, Dr. Limerick, I’d like to thank you for sharing your expertise today.
 I know I’ve learned so much and I know that this information will be useful to our listeners.
 Thanks again.